 Origo stands out because it’s one of the first coffee shops in Bucharest, and they make a bold interior decor statement with their impressive number of coffee cups and Hario V60 makers repurposed into lamps above the coffee bar.

-Orygyns Coffee Shop is also worth mentioning because of their unique concept for Bucharest – they change their coffee source every two weeks, thus offering a new experience every time.
+Orygyns Coffee Shop is also worth mentioning because of its unique concept for Bucharest – they change their coffee source every two weeks, thus offering a new experience every time.

 When it comes to types of coffee servings, I enjoy Almond Flat White the most, but that’s pretty hard to find in Bucharest.
 So my usual order is a Flat White, but I also loved testing a cold brew of cherry flavored coffee at Bloom Specialty Coffee this summer.